adityasaky/gittuf-ndss-eval/README.md

 will then walk you through the steps in the experiment.
 Simply press the `Enter` key to advance to the next step.

-Each command is checked for proper functioning and return code.
+Each command is checked for the proper return code.
 In the case of an error, the script will print out the issue and abort.

-Note that the Python scripts should not be moved from where they are, as they depend on accessing the keys contained in the `keys` folder.
-You can however select a custom location for where the script should
+Note that the Python scripts should not be moved from where they are in this evaluation repository, as they depend on accessing the keys contained in the `keys` folder.
+You can however select a custom location for where the script should write the repository used for the experiment.

 ### Customization

-Each script file supports the same options as follows:
+Each script file supports these options:

-- `--automatic <False | True>`: Runs the demo without waiting on input to proceed to the next step.
+- `--automatic [False | True]`: Runs the demo without waiting on input to proceed to the next step.

 - `--repository-directory <directory>`: Set a custom directory for the working repository.
-Note that this directory is not automatically deleted by the script after it exits.
+Unlike the standard functionality with a temporary directory, the directory specified here is not automatically deleted by the script after it exits.

 ## Experiment Details